stefannygard/sketches/README.md

 # Sketches

-Prototypes, or "Sketches" made in order to try out new ideas.
+prototypes, or "Sketches" made in order to try out new ideas.